Boby Zavala: Consejo Mundial de Lucha Libre (2010-2017)

-In the months following the Gran Alternativa tournament Zavala began working with fellow rookie rudo Disturbio.
+In the months following the Gran Alternativa tournament Zavala began working with fellow rookie rudo (heel) Disturbio.
 In late 2012 the duo of Zavala and Distubio began a storyline against the tecnico ("good guy character") team of Leono and Tigre Blanco.
 The two teams clashed on multiple occasions, building the rivalry until the two teams faced off in a double Luchas de Apuestas match where both teams put their hair on the line in the match.
 The match took place on January 1, 2013, and saw Leono and Tigre Blanco lose and for the first time in their careers shaved bald as a result of the loss.
 Zavala was one of a handful of wrestlers that returned to the 2013 version of the Torno Sangre Nueva tournament, but like in 2012 did not make it past the first round as he was pinned by Hombre Bala Jr. as the 8th elimination in the match.
 In late March 2013, Zavala was announced as one of the Novatos in the 2013 Torneo Gran Alternativa, marking the second time he had competed in the tournament as a rookie.
 Zavala was teamed up with veteran wrestler Rey Escorpión and competed in Block B that took place on the April 19, 2013, Super Viernes show.
 The team defeated Leono and Blue Panther in the first round, Espanto, Jr. and Mr. Niebla in the second round, and defeated Soberano Jr. and La Sombra in the semi-finals to earn the last spot in the finals of the tournament the following week at the Arena Mexico 57th Anniversary Show.
 For the finals Zavala was made an honorary member of Los Revolucionarios completed with a Rey Escorpión and his own Sombrero.
 The team unity worked as the two defeated Hombre Bala Jr. and Atlantis to win the tournament.
 In May 2015 Zavala competed in a qualifying match for the 2015 version of En Busca de un Ídolo as one of 16 wrestlers in the qualifying torneo cibernetico, elimination match where the last eight wrestlers would qualify for the tournament.
 He competed against Akuma, Blue Panther Jr., Cancerbero, Canelo Casas, Delta, Disturbio, Esfinge, Flyer, El Gallo, Guerrero Maya Jr., Joker, Pegasso, Raziel, Sagrado and Stigma.
 During the match Zavala eliminated Sagrado and was one of the eight survivors of the match to qualify.

 On October 16, Zavala was renamed "Bobby Z".
 In January 2016, Bobby Z made his Japanese debut by taking part in the CMLL and New Japan Pro-Wrestling (NJPW) co-produced Fantastica Mania 2016 tour.
 In 2017, Zavala was again renamed, this time "Bobby Villa", after Pancho Villa.
 On May 22, 2017, CMLL announced that Zavala had been fired from the promotion.
 No official reason was given but the announcement was made at the same time as the firing of Máximo Sexy and La Máscara who were involved in vandalizing Último Guerrero's car.
 Zavala's role in the incident was not clear.